kirill-grouchnikov/aurora/docs/tools/svg-transcoder/internals.md

 Unlike other `Paint` nodes that are handled by inspecting their base attributes and converting those attributes into matching Compose commands, the handling of `TextPaint` is simplified by another usage of a custom implementation of `Graphics2D` class to capture the underlying visuals.

-Note that, depending on how many glyphs a particular SVG content uses, the resulting transcoded Java / Kotlin class may exceed the supported method length (at compile time).
+Note that, depending on how many glyphs a particular SVG content uses, the resulting transcoded Kotlin class may exceed the supported method length (at compile time).
 This is a known limitation of the transcoder.
 In general, the transcoder is best used for simpler vector content that targets smaller-size iconography, and not general-purpose SVG "illustration art".

 ### Addendum C - handling `RasterImageNode`